Contents area

 Top bar Navigation

-Swiss federal authoritiesSwiss federal authorities
+Swiss federal authorities

-Weather balloons are used to release radiosondes into the atmosphere.
-The probes have various sensors and a transmitter that sends the collected data back to Earth.
-MeteoSwiss releases a weather balloon twice a day: From Monday to Friday, the balloons are launched manually at noon, and automatically at the same time at weekends; the second launch at 11 pm is always automatic.
-The sounding station is located in Payerne, where data from the atmosphere have been collected since the 1940s.
+MeteoSwiss releases a weather balloon twice a day: From Monday to Friday, the balloons are launched manually at 11 AM UTC, and automatically at the same time at weekends; the second launch at 11 PM UTC is always automatic.
+The sounding station is located in Payerne, where data from the atmosphere has been collected since the 1940s.

 The hydrogen-filled weather balloons ascend at a speed of around five metres per second, taking approximately two hours to reach an altitude of 30-35 km.

-The radiosondes measure air pressure, temperature and humidity.
-Their exact position is recorded using a GPS system, from which the altitude, wind speed and wind direction can be determined.
 During the ascent, measurements are taken every second and transmitted to the ground-level weather station in Payerne.
-Weather balloons are thus able to provide an accurate picture of the current state of the individual air layers.
-The data obtained in this way are of great importance for weather forecasts and climate research.
+This enables the weather balloons to provide a very accurate picture of the thermodynamic conditions in the different atmospheric layers.
+The data obtained in this way is of great importance for weather forecasts and climatological studies.